Main Yarra Trail: Boroondara section

+Manningham section

 Continuing the path travels along various natural features, including river flats, sporting ovals, market gardens, and paddocks with horses.
 There are many paths to explore as ride through Ivanhoe, Heidelberg, Lower Plenty and Templestowe to Westerfolds Park.
 On the way to Westerfolds Park, there are turnoffs to the River Gum Walk Trail, the Plenty River Trail and the Ruffey Creek Trail.

-Top-down perspective of Ruffey Trail bridge between Westerfolds and Wombat Bend Park.
-Shot December 2018.

 The southern section of the River Gum Walk Trail can easily be mistaken for the continuation of the Yarra River Trail.
 People coming from the south (from the City Centre) along the Yarra River Trail should turn right (east) 130m after crossing the canal at the end of Plymouth St, near the Banyule Tennis centre.

 From the northeast corner of Westerfolds Park, the path continues up the Yarra River 1 km to Candlebark Park.
 Across the long footbridge at Candlebark Park gives access to the Diamond Creek Trail.
 This intersection is unsigned except for some instructions relating to the usage of the park.

 The Yarra trail continues to follow the river past Petty's Orchards and finally ends at the confluence of the Mullum Mullum Creek and the Yarra River in Templestowe.
 A lookout surveys the spot.
 The Mullum Mullum Creek Trail starts here leading to points further afield.
 However, an extension to the Yarra Trail is currently being constructed, which will extend the path to Warrandyte, via Heidelberg-Warrandyte Road and Taroona Avenue.

-Landmarks

-Yarra River, Docklands, Southbank, Yarra Bend Park, Collingwood Children's Farm, Westerfolds Park.

-Connections

-The trail leads to numerous other trails.
-Going from west to east:

-Capital City Trail, Sandridge Trail, Gardiners Creek Trail, Merri Creek Trail, Anniversary Trail, Darebin Creek Trail, Koonung Creek Trail, River Gum Walk Trail, Plenty River Trail, Ruffey Creek Trail, Diamond Creek Trail and lower Mullum Mullum Creek Trail.
+Trailheads